owncloud/docs-ocis/ocis_helpers/README.md

     * The process requires that all `env_vars.yaml` files compared are up-to-date.
     * To generate `added, deprecated and removed` files, the process accesses the version branches on GitHub, rather than locally.
 This is because the helper itself runs in a version branch and saves the results which must not be switched during processing.

-* Generate `added, deprecated and removed` envvar adoc files.
+* See the next section on how to generate `added, deprecated and removed` envvar adoc files.

+Please note that whenever a change is applied to the ocis stable branch that affects environment files, the procedure needs to be redone!

+## Envvar Delta File Creation

+To create the `added, deprecated and removed` environment variables adoc files for a version, the following prerequisites must be met and steps must be taken:

+* All versions compared must have an actual `env_vars.yaml` file merged in the respective version.

-  * Check the version set in the script and adapt if required.
+* Check the versions set in the `changed_envvars.py` script and adapt if required.
+  * Any changes of the script must be part of the commit.
+Which eases a possible post-merge re-run.

 * Run the `changed_envvars.py` script.\
-  This will create the required files in the `adoc` subfolder.
+  This will create the required files in the `services/env_var_deltas/` subfolder.

-Please note that whenever a change is applied to the ocis stable branch that affects environment files, the procedure needs to be redone!
+* Adapt the content of the output:
+  * Replace, if present, `xxx` with the appropriate service name.\
+    Consider that the string for `xref` needs to be all lower letters while the printed name starts with a capital letter.
+  * Group all envvars that belong to the same service and remove the xref directive  for all but the first.
+This makes reading much easier.

+* Before merging the changes, a docs build **must** be issued to ensure that all changes are picked up by the Antora build process and placed in the correct directory.
+If this step is not taken, the changes will not be visible in the documentation.

+Note that on any consecutive script run, any changes made are overwritten and you need to re-apply them!